MANAGEMENT DISCUSSION AND ANALYSIS

 NASL is a 50:50 joint venture company between NTPC Limited and Alstom Power Systems GmbH, Germany.
 The Company was formed on 27.09.1999 for taking up Renovation & Modernization assignments of power plants both in India and SAARC countries.
-Apart from above, the Company has ventured into other areas such as BOP services, project management services, electrical substations, plant assessment studies and O&M services.
+Besides the above business segment the Company has ventured into other areas such as BOP services, project management services, electrical substations, plant assessment studies and O&M services.

 d) NTPC Tamil Nadu Energy Company Limited (NTECL)

-NTECL was formed as a 50:50 joint venture between NTPC and Tamilnadu Generation and Distribution Company (TANGEDCO) on May 25, 2003 to develop and operate 1500 MW power project at Vallur.
-The project is named as Vallur Thermal Power Project and is expected to use Ennore port infrastructure facilities.
+NTECL Ltd. was formed as a 50:50 joint venture between NTPC and Tamilnadu Generation and Distribution Company (TANGEDCO)

-The paid up share capital of the Company is Rs.2,287.21 crore and out of this, 50% had been contributed by NTPC Ltd. Further, as at 31.03.2013, the amount of share capital deposit pending for allotment is Rs.
+The paid up share capital of the Company is Rs.2,531.21 crore and out of this, 50% had been contributed by NTPC Ltd. Further, as at 31.03.2014, the amount of share application money pending for allotment is Rs.
 119.99 crore out of which Rs.
 59.99 crore pertains to NTPC.

 e) Ratnagiri Gas and Power Pvt.
 Limited (RGPPL)

 RGPPL was formed in July 2005 as joint venture between NTPC and GAIL as promoters and MSEB Holding Co.
-Ltd. and Indian Financial Institutions as other equity participants for taking over and operating erstwhile Dabhol Power Project assets consisting of 1940 MW gas based combined cycle power block and 5 MMTPA LNG block.
-The assets were transferred to RGPPL in October 2005.
+Ltd. and Indian Financial Institutions as other equity participants for taking over and operating erstwhile Dabhol Power Project assets consisting of 1967 MW gas based combined cycle power block and 5 MMTPA LNG block.
+As on 31.03.2014, the shareholding of JV partners is as under:

 f) Aravali Power Company Private Limited (APCPL)

-APCPL (A joint venture company of NTPC Ltd., Indraprastha Power Generating Co.
-Ltd. [IPGCL] of Delhi Govt, and Haryana Power Generating Co.
-Ltd. [HPGCL] of Haryana Govt, has set up Indira Gandhi Super Thermal Power Project of 1500 MW (3x500 MW), coal fired power plant, in Jhajjar District of Haryana.
+APCPL (A joint venture company of NTPC Ltd., Indraprastha Power Generation Co.
+Ltd. [IPGCL] of Delhi Govt. and Haryana Power Generation Corp.
+Ltd. [HPGCL] of Haryana Govt. has set up Indira Gandhi Super Thermal Power Project of 1500 MW (3x500 MW), coal fired power plant, in Jhajjar District of Haryana.

 g) NTPC-SCCL Global Venture Pvt.
 Ltd (NSGVPL)